Djiit/whydtogo/README.md

 For development usage use `python whydtogo/__init__.py --help`

+To get more than 20 tracks per playlists, use the `-x` option.

 ## Dependencies

 You will need (obviously) Python 3.X and pip.
 Python 3.4 comes bundled with pip.